baties/BSCLottery/README.md

 In a separate terminal window, launch the DApp:

 ```
+cd App/lottery
 npm run dev
 ```

 ## Built With

-* [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
+* [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts.
-* [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a lot easier.
+* [ChainLink](https://chain.link/) - Securely connect smart contracts with off-chain data and services.
+* [OpenZeppelin](https://www.openzeppelin.com/) - The standard for secure blockchain applications.

 ## Acknowledgments